How We Work

 Phase Two: Define, Design, and Develop

-Through an iterative process known as Agile, we will work together to build your custom solution.
+Through an iterative process known as Agile (division of tasks into short phases of work for adaption purposes), we will work together to build your custom solution.
 After some initial work that often utilizes components in our pre-built fmIgnite solution, we build a stable and functional prototype.
 We put this application into your environment so we can test it, refine capabilities, and enhance in stages.
 The advantage here is that you get your hands on an actual working application instead of on paper documents.
 This makes it much easier to envision exactly what features you need.

 Phase Three: Deploy and Denouement